rlannon/SINx86/docs/Memory Allocation Manager.md

     free a;
     // 'r' is now a dangling reference; it refers to memory that was freed

-In order to avoid segmentation violations, the MAM is actually allowed to *ignore* manual `free` calls for this purpose.
+In order to avoid segmentation violations (or any erratic behavior that comes from reading deallocated memory), the MAM is actually allowed to simply *ignore* manual `free` calls.
 If the number of references to the memory we are freeing is greater than 1, the MAM can simply ignore the request to free it.
-While the compiler will consider the variable to be inaccessible, all references that exist will still be valid at runtime.
+While the compiler will consider the variable to be inaccessible, all references that exist will still be valid until the resource becomes inaccessible.

-Further, note that once free is used in a branch, *all* subsequent accesses of that data will be considered illegal at compile-time *whether or not the resource was actually freed in that branch.* The compiler considers that data to be unsafe to use, and so will forbid access (**NB:* if the access is made through a pointer or reference, the compiler won't know).
+Further, note that once free is used in a branch, *all* subsequent accesses of that data will be considered illegal at compile-time *whether or not the resource was actually freed in that branch.* The compiler considers that data to be unsafe to use because it *might have* been freed, and so will forbid resource access (**NB:** if the access is made through a pointer or reference, the compiler won't know).
 For example:

     alloc dynamic int d: 5;
     if (a * 2 >= 10) {